 Bihar locks down urban areas till March 31

-The Bihar government announced on Sunday a lockdown in urban areas with immediate effect to contain the possible spread of the novel coronavirus.
-Chief Minister Nitish Kumar said the lockdown is being enforced in all district, sub-divisional and block headquarters and municipal towns till March 31.
+The Bihar government on Sunday announced a lockdown in urban areas till March 31 to prevent the possible spread of the novel coronavirus.
+Chief Minister Nitish Kumar said the lockdown is being enforced in all districts, sub-divisional and block headquarters and municipal towns.
+It came into effect immediately.

-Bihar has reported two COVID-19 cases and one of them died Sunday morning at a hospital in Patna.
-Kumar urged people to extend their cooperation in the fight against the deadly virus.
+Private organisations have been closed and public transport will not ply, he said.
+Kumar urged people to "extend their full cooperation" to the state government's campaign to curb the spread of coronavirus.

+"We have emerged victorious in difficult times with the help of people.
+The government is with them in this hour of crisis.
+I am confident that together we will be able to face the challenges successfully," the chief minister said.
+Essential services such as healthcare, food and grocery shops, dairy and dairy-related shops, petrol pump, banks and ATMs, post offices and media houses have been exempted from the purview of the order, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)